 To continue to develop a line of fashionably relevant ethically traded goods for the western marketplace.

 To Expose people of the West to justice issues firsthand.

 To see artisans running successful autonomous businesses.

 To take business training to the rural communities.

-To see the American consumer become conscious of the people behind their products.
+To assist the American consumer in becoming conscious of the people behind their products.

 To develop a project locally working with vulnerable populations.

 Yobel Market from Zion Pictures on Vimeo.